The internet has revolutionized the world. It has changed how people interact, how they shop…

 Without the right criminal defense help, those facing sex crime allegations can be sentenced to very serious punishments.
 These punishments can include lengthy prison sentences.
 Furthermore, some convicted sex offenders are required to register on the sex offender registry.
 This registry makes certain information about people public including their address and criminal history.
 The registry can limit where a person can live, work and socialize.
 Furthermore, a social stigma can also accompany registration.

 However, all those accused of sex crimes — even those against minors — do not have to suffer these consequences.
-At times police and prosecutors make mistakes which can be used by defendants to reduce or eliminate the criminal charges.
+At times police and prosecutors make mistakes that can be used by defendants to reduce or eliminate the criminal charges.

 Miami Herald, “Miami teacher charged with sex crime against minor,” Nov.
 30, 2013